openwashdata/washinvestments/README.md

 ## Project goal

-‘Multilateral development banks (MDBs) play a pivotal role in financing water and sanitation infrastructure projects and thus have a major impact on the development of basic services.
+“Multilateral development banks (MDBs) play a pivotal role in financing water and sanitation infrastructure projects and thus have a major impact on the development of basic services.
 Although information about the MDBs’ investments is publicly available, it is dispersed and not